 Take off for a day of shopping and “parking” by traveling southeast via I-40, I-440 and U.S. 165 toward the small farming community of Scott where the feel of “Old South” prevails.
 Take a quick detour off U.S. 165 onto Alexander Road (by Scott School) where the Scott Plantation Settlement is located.
 Various buildings from the surrounding area have been assembled here, depicting a typical Arkansas plantation.
 Open to the public for self-guided, outdoor walking tours throughout the year.
 Large group tours through the inside of the various buildings can be arranged by reservation only; 501-351-0300.
 Turn right onto Walkers Corner Road which takes you back to U.S. 165.
 Go across the highway and you’ll be at the Plantation Agriculture Museum State Park (Ark.
 161), where exhibits and programs interpret the history of cotton agriculture from 1836 through World War II when agricultural practices quickly became mechanized.
 Exhibits include early cultivation tools, the blacksmith shop and rare cotton gins.

-After lunch continue south on U.S. 165 where you’ll see Toltec Mounds Archeological State Park.
+After lunch continue south on U.S. 165 where you’ll see Plum Bayou Mounds Archeological State Park, formerly Toltec Mounds Archeological State Park.
 This National Historic Landmark preserves and interprets the state's tallest Native American mounds and includes a visitor center with exhibits, audio visual theatre and archeological research lab.
 Park interpreters lead site tours along two trails: the ¾-mile barrier-free trail and the 1.6 mile turf trail.

 If you’re a serious shopper, you might want to bypass the park and head straight to the booming metropolis of Keo (population 235).
-Visit some local favorite shops like Old Gin Antiques, and The Blue Moose.
+Visit some local favorite shops like Old Gin Antiques.
 After all the shopping, drop in at Charlotte’s Eats and Sweets, housed in an old apothecary shop, before heading back to Little Rock.
 Decadent homemade desserts are the star attraction here, whether it’s a piece of pie or cake, or a wonderful ice cream concoction.
 Other selections on the menu are excellent as well.